Nathan Hale High School

 3. The school’s goals should apply to all students, while the means to these goals will vary as those students themselves vary.
 School practice should be tailor-made to meet the needs of every group or class of students.

-4. Teaching and learning should be personalized to the maximum feasible extent.
+4. Personalization: Teaching and learning should be personalized to the maximum feasible extent.
 Efforts should be directed toward a goal that no teacher have direct responsibility for more than 80 students in the high school and middle school and no more than 20 in the elementary school.
 To capitalize on this personalization, decisions about the details of the course of study, the use of students’ and teachers’ time and the choice of teaching materials and specific pedagogies must be unreservedly placed in the hands of the principal and staff.

-6. Teaching and learning should be documented and assessed with tools based on student performance of real tasks.
+6. Demonstration of mastery: Teaching and learning should be documented and assessed with tools based on student performance of real tasks.
 Students not yet at appropriate levels of competence should be provided intensive support and resources to assist them quickly to meet those standards.
 Multiple forms of evidence, ranging from ongoing observation of the learner to completion of specific projects, should be used to better understand the learner’s strengths and needs, and to plan for further assistance.
 Students should have opportunities to exhibit their expertise before family and community.
 The diploma should be awarded upon a successful final demonstration of mastery for graduation – an “Exhibition.”
 As the diploma is award when earned, the school’s program proceeds with no strict age grading and with no system of credits earned by “time spent” in class.
 The emphasis on the students’ demonstration that they can do important things.

 Five Habits of Mind